Schippmunk/BGPonGraph/README.md

 	2 of them linked to the root, whose channels have a cost of 1.
-The node1 (considering the root as node0) has outdegree 2 and the contract table between the node and its neighbours is the identity, node2 has no outgoing edges besides the one linking to target, and node3 as an outgoing edge to some other node and the contract table between them is also the identity.
+The node1 (considering the root as node0) has outdegree 2 and the contract table between the node and its neighbours is the identity, node2 has no outgoing edges besides the one linking to target, node3 has an outgoing edge to some other node and the contract table between them is also the identity.

     1, 2, ... for example graphs
         current example graphs: